Bidirectional Asynchronous Incident Guide

 This guide is here to help you get up and running as quickly as possible, enabling you to realise the enormous benefits to be gained when using Unifi to configure your integration.

-As with the previous release, the vast majority of the configuration is carried out in Unifi Integration Designer (our portal interface) - Processes, Integrations, Connections, Messages, Fields & Field Maps.
-Although there are many other elements which are configurable in the portal, they fall outside the scope of this document.
-For the purpose of this Guide, the remaining configuration elements are the Web Service & Trigger.
-These are to be configured in native ServiceNow as before.
+All of the configuration is carried out in Unifi Integration Designer (our portal interface) - Processes, Integrations, Connections, Messages, Fields & Field Maps are configured manually.
+The remaining configuration elements (Web Service & Trigger) - which were previously configured in native ServiceNow - are automatically created by Unifi.

-We could have chosen to deal with those elements configured in the portal first & then move on to those configured in native ServiceNow.
-Instead, however, we have structured this Guide to align with the testing approach.
-Firstly, we shall configure the main elements which have to be in place for the Integration to work (Process, Web Service, Integration, Connection, Trigger), then we shall move on to build & test each of the scenarios individually.
+We have structured this Guide to align with the testing approach.
+Firstly, we shall configure the main elements which have to be in place for the Integration to work, then we shall move on to build & test each of the scenarios individually.
 For example, build the CreateIncident Message (along with CreateIncidentReceipt & Response), configure the relevant Fields for those Messages and then test the CreateIncident Message.
 Then do the same for the UpdateIncident Message (& Receipt) and so on.

 We want to include some advice on things to be aware of - either to ensure you do them, or avoid doing them - when building & testing Unifi integrations; in particular and especially if many people are building in one instance at the same time (whether that be a training instance or sub-production instance).